helium/HIP/0076-linear-lockup-curve.md

 The 6-month minimum lockup period for legacy validator stakes that have not completed cooldown at transition is unaffected.
-Validator stakes that transition to locked HNT will be assigned the same 6-month lockup period but will benefit from a 12.5x veHNT multiplier instead of the 1x multiplier specified in HIP-51.
+Validator stakes that transition to locked HNT will be assigned the same 6-month lockup period, but will benefit from a 12.5x veHNT multiplier instead of the 1x multiplier specified in HIP-51.

 Other participants will be able to lock HNT for any period without a 6-month minimum.
 The veHNT